ducciorocchini/Google_Earth_Engine_lectures/README.md

 You can make use of the following code: https://code.earthengine.google.com/957b34097e4d6f4dc33ace082ec7cad7

-In the code, remove the aoi and make a polygon using the polygon tool; then, in the code, replace the "geometry" with "aoi"
+In the code,
++ remove the aoi
++ make a polygon using the polygon tool
++ in the code, replace the "geometry" with "aoi"

 Change the dates and the bands.

 The median is set up.

-Click on Run ontop of the code. then in Tasks click the blue "RUN".
+Click on Run ontop of the code.

+then in Tasks click the blue "RUN".

 Check it in DRIVE!